Beatitudes Sunday School Lesson for Kids Class -

 To be poor in spirit means to be poor on the inside of you.
 You don’t have something inside of you that you need.
 It's just like how a poor person doesn’t have something that they need, such as money or food, or clothes, or a house.
 If you’re poor in spirit, or poor on the inside of you, the only way you can get that thing that you need inside of you is to ask God for it.
 What do you think you have to ask God for?

 We have to ask God to forgive us for our sins, all the wrong thing that we do and all the wrong things that we think about, and we have to ask God to save us from going to Hell for those things.

 We know that we can’t save ourselves, so we have to ask God to forgive us and save us.

 And do you know what God says He will do if we do ask Him to forgive us and save us from Hell?
 God promises to bring us to Heaven when we die.
-Jesus says, “Blessed are the poor in spirit” – blessed are the people who know they need to ask God to save and forgive them – “for theirs is the Kingdom of Heaven.”
+In the first of the beatitudes, Jesus says, “Blessed are the poor in spirit” – blessed are the people who know they need to ask God to save and forgive them – “for theirs is the Kingdom of Heaven.”
 All you have to do is ask God to forgive you and to save you, and you’ll get to go to Heaven!